jaspector

 Commercial materials direct township fees to Georgetown Township.
 Residential packet states zoning fees are paid at PCI for residential permits.
 New-home water and sewer fees in plats use a SeamlessDocs payment link.

-How to Schedule
+How to schedule

 • PCI handles building, plumbing, electrical, and mechanical code questions and inspections at 616-667-8803. (phone)

-Typical inspection sequence: Township materials require on-site inspections for compliance and require Certificate of Occupancy and zoning compliance certificate before occupancy.
+Typical sequence: Township materials require on-site inspections for compliance and require Certificate of Occupancy and zoning compliance certificate before occupancy.
 Specific inspection sequencing is managed through PCI by permit type.

 No standard reinspection fee or policy was clearly posted on the reviewed public pages.

-Do I need a building permit in Georgetown Township, MI?
+01 Do I need a building permit in Georgetown Township, MI?

 Township checklist lists additions, agricultural buildings, bathroom remodels, basement finishes, carports, new or modified decks, door or window size changes, fireplaces, gazebos, new houses, new garages, roof truss work, pools, sheds, and steps.

-How much does a building permit cost in Georgetown Township, MI?
+02 How much does a building permit cost in Georgetown Township, MI?

+Building permit fees in Georgetown Township, MI are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Township zoning fee for additions, decks, sheds, and similar residential projects is $50; buildings 1,000 square feet and greater are $100.
 Commercial building and zoning compliance review fee is $200..
 Fees are calculated as: Township publicly posts zoning and review fees for many permit classes, but the actual building permit fee amount is determined by PCI and is not summarized on the township pages reviewed..
 Plan check fee: Commercial packet states a $200 building and zoning compliance review fee.
 Publicly posted PCI plan check formula was not located..

-How do I apply for a building permit in Georgetown Township, MI?
+03 How do I apply for a building permit in Georgetown Township, MI?

-1. Determine whether the project needs building permit, zoning compliance, or both; Georgetown publishes a project checklist and FAQ page.
+To apply for a building permit in Georgetown Township, MI, follow these steps: 1.
+Determine whether the project needs building permit, zoning compliance, or both; Georgetown publishes a project checklist and FAQ page.
 2. For residential work, submit the building permit and zoning compliance application directly to PCI at 1913 Baldwin St., Jenison, with required supporting items and zoning fee payment.
 3. For commercial work, submit the application packet to Georgetown Township with the approved site plan, sealed plans, PDF plan file, and required county approvals; the township then forwards the application to PCI after zoning review.
 4. Obtain required outside approvals before permit release, including Ottawa County Road Commission driveway permit and Ottawa County Water Resources soil erosion or storm water permits when applicable.
 5. PCI contacts the applicant with permit completion status and the building permit fee amount; permit pickup is through PCI.
 6. Complete required inspections and obtain both Certificate of Occupancy and township zoning compliance certificate before occupancy or use.

-What work is exempt from building permits in Georgetown Township, MI?
+04 What work is exempt from building permits in Georgetown Township, MI?

-How do I schedule a building inspection in Georgetown Township, MI?
+05 How do I schedule a building inspection in Georgetown Township, MI?

-Inspections can be scheduled via: PCI handles building, plumbing, electrical, and mechanical code questions and inspections at 616-667-8803..
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Georgetown Township, MI via: PCI handles building, plumbing, electrical, and mechanical code questions and inspections at 616-667-8803..

-Other cities in Ottawa County
+Other jurisdictions in Ottawa County.

-View all Ottawa County jurisdictions →
+All Ottawa County jurisdictions →